alpnak/Microstrip_Quarter-wave_Transformer-MATLAB-ANSYS_HFSS/README.md

 Both cases are evaluated numerically and the applicable one (based on the resulting *W/h*) is selected to obtain *W = (W/h)·h*.

-**Effective dielectric constant and phase velocity.** Because the field is partly in the dielectric and partly in air above the strip, an effective permittivity is used instead of *εᵣ*:
+**Effective dielectric constant and phase velocity**: Because the field is partly in the dielectric and partly in air above the strip, an effective permittivity is used instead of *εᵣ*:

 ```
 εₑբբ = (εᵣ + 1)/2 + (εᵣ − 1) / (2·√(1 + 12h/W))